 About Jamie Wood

-I am a Senior Lecturer in History in the School of History and Heritage and School Director of Learning and Teaching.
+I am a Principal Lecturer in History in the School of History and Heritage and School Director of Learning and Teaching.
 I specialise in the social and cultural history of the late antique and early Medieval Mediterranean, particularly Spain.
 I’ve worked on history-writing, identity, education, cultural memory, and violence in this period and am currently developing a project on the role of violence in education from 100-700 CE.
 I’d be interested in supervising PhD, MA and undergraduate dissertations in any of these areas.

 In October 2011 I finished a Leverhulme Early Career Postdoctoral Fellowship entitled ‘Cultivating Conflict in Late Roman Spain’ in Religions and Theology at the University of Manchester and then taught there for 18 months.
 I have also lectured in History, Classics and Ancient History, and Archaeology, Classics and Egyptology at the Universities of Sheffield, Warwick and Liverpool.
 I became a Fellow of the Royal Historical Society and from January-June 2014 I was a visiting lecturer at Johannes Gutenberg University, Mainz.
 I have also researched at the Universities of Salamanca, Santander and Granada in Spain.
 In May 2015 I became a visiting fellow of the John Rylands Research Institute, at the University of Manchester, working on a project entitled “To be the neighbour of San Pedro: Divine Judgement in tenth century northern Spain”.

 In terms of teaching, I’m particularly interested in the role of active, inquiry-based and online pedagogies in higher education.
 From 2007-2009 I worked as an educational developer at the Centre for Inquiry-based learning in the Arts and Social Sciences at the University of Sheffield.
 I am Fellow and Academic Associate of the Higher Education Academy.